 - A. That area of land from the southwesterly corner of Charlotte Furnace Road at the intersection of Route 28, in a northwesterly direction to the Weweantic River, thence, northerly along the Weweantic River to a point where the Weweantic River meets the southerly layout of Route 25, thence in a southeasterly direction along the southerly layout of Route 25 to a northwesterly point at the juncture of the southerly layout of Route 25 and Charlotte Furnace Road, thence southeasterly to the southwesterly corner of Charlotte Furnace Road and Route 28.
 (Revised Oct.
-23, 2012). - B. That area of land beginning at the northwest corner of Lot 1028 with Route 25 and Besse's Brook; Thence easterly along the southern Right of Way of Route 25 to the eastern corner of Lot 1022A as shown on Wareham Assessors' Map 115; Thence southwesterly along the eastern property line of Lot 1022A to the northern Right of Way of Route 28; Thence easterly along the northern Right of Way of Route 28 to a point directly across from the northeastern corner of Lot 1003 as shown on Wareham Assessors' Map 133;Thence South across Route 28 and along the eastern property line of Lot 1003 to a point 500 feet south of Route 28 as shown on Wareham Assessors' Map 133;Thence Westerly by a line Parallel to and 500 feet from the southerly sideline of Route 28 to the eastern property line of Lot 1043 A as shown on Wareham Assessors' Map 132; Thence North along the eastern property line of Lot 1043 A across Route 28 to the northern Right of Way of Route 28 as shown on Wareham Assessors' Map 132; Thence North along the corner of Lot 6 and Division Avenue as shown on Wareham Assessors' Map 115.
-Thence North along the property line of Lot 6 and Division Avenue to the Northern Right of Way of Route 28 as shown on Wareham Assessors' Map 115; Thence North along the property line of Lot 6 and Division Avenue to the Northern Right of Way of Route 28 as shown on Wareham Assessors' Map 115; Thence westerly along the rear lots lines of Lots 9,8,7A and 6 to Division Avenue as shown on Wareham Assessors' Map 115;
+23, 2012). - B. That area of land beginning at the northwest corner of Lot 1028 with Route 25 and Besse's Brook; Thence easterly along the southern Right of Way of Route 25 to the eastern corner of Lot 1022A as shown on Wareham Assessors' Map 115; Thence southwesterly along the eastern property line of Lot 1022A to the northern Right of Way of Route 28; Thence easterly along the northern Right of Way of Route 28 to a point directly across from the northeastern corner of Lot 1003 as shown on Wareham Assessors' Map 133; Thence South across Route 28 and along the eastern property line of Lot 1003 to a point 500 feet south of Route 28 as shown on Wareham Assessors' Map 133; Thence Westerly by a line Parallel to and 500 feet from the southerly sideline of Route 28 to the eastern property line of Lot 1043 A as shown on Wareham Assessors' Map 132; Thence North along the eastern property line of Lot 1043 A across Route 28 to the northern Right of Way of Route 28 as shown on Wareham Assessors' Map 132; Thence easterly along the northern Right of Way of Route 28 to the corner of Lot 6 and Division Avenue as shown on Wareham Assessors' Map 115.
+Thence North along the property line of Lot 6 and Division Avenue to the Northern Right of Way of Route 28 as shown on Wareham Assessors' Map 115; Thence westerly along the rear lots lines of Lots 9,8,7A and 6 to Division Avenue as shown on Wareham Assessors' Map 115;